yuriypichugin/yuriypichugin.github.io/_projects/Heterogeneous_groups.markdown

 **How develpmental strategy is shaped by cells interactions**: *Evolution of irreversible somatic differentiation.* Gao, Y., Park, H.J., Traulsen, A., and Pichugin, Y. eLife, 2021 ([link](https://elifesciences.org/articles/66711))

-**What is the optimal fragmentation mode under the interplay between cells interactions and raw size benefits**: *Evolution of reproductive strategies in incipient multicellularity.* Gao, Y., Pichugin, Y., Gokhale, C. S., and Traulsen, A. bioRxiv, 2021 ([link](https://www.biorxiv.org/content/10.1101/2021.09.13.460035v1))
+**What is the optimal fragmentation mode under the interplay between cells interactions and raw size benefits**: *Evolution of reproductive strategies in incipient multicellularity.* Gao, Y., Pichugin, Y., Gokhale, C. S., and Traulsen, A. Journal of the Royal Society Interface, 2022 ([link](https://royalsocietypublishing.org/doi/10.1098/rsif.2021.0716))